jstowers/Angular2/README.md

 1. Overview

 		Create a component to display the total votes as found on StackOverflow.

 2. Algorithm

 		a.
 On mouse hover of up arrow, cursor changes to a hand.

 		b.
-If click up arrow once, arrow icon is highlighted and total votes incremented by one.
+If click up arrow once, up arrow icon is highlighted and total votes incremented by one.

 		c.
 If click up arrow again, nothing happens.
-User can give one upvote or one downvote to a post.
+User can only give one upvote or one downvote to a post.

 		d.
 If click down arrow, total votes decreased by one to original count.
-Neither icon is highlighted (neutral vote).
+Neither arrow icon is highlighted (neutral vote).

 		e.
-If click down arrow again, total votes decreased by one and arrow downvote icon is highlighted.
+If click down arrow again, total votes decreased by one and down arrow icon is highlighted.

 3. Divide and Conquer

 		a.
-Break complex problems down into smaller, simpler problem
+Break down a complex problem into smaller, simpler problems

 		b.
-Greatest Complexity -> Greater Complexity -> Less Complexity
+Most Complexity -> More Complexity -> Less Complexity

 4. Process